Care at NUH

 PREVENTING HYPOGLYCAEMIA DURING CARDIO EXERCISE (MORE THEN 30 MINUTE DURATION)

-However, the risk of hypoglycaemia increases with
+However, the risk of hypoglycaemia during exercise increases with

 • Longer durations of exercise (more than 30 minutes)